Are you planning a trip to California soon? Have you ever thought about traveling to a less popular destination than say, Los Angeles or San Diego?

 3. Hiking Trails

-If you don’t want to spend all of your time in the city, and came to California to get away from it all; look no further and explore the East Bay hikes.
+If you don’t want to spend all of your time in the city and come to California to get away from it all; look no further and explore the East Bay hikes.

 I have compiled a list of some of the best hikes that are known in East Bay.
 Get your hiking boots on and check out these East Bay hiking trails!